rheidi/Fullstack-Library-Project/README.md

 ## Missing Functionalities

-Library needs an inventory.
+* Library needs an inventory.
-Books could have multiple authors.
+* Books could have multiple authors.
-User should be able to unregister.
+* User should be able to unregister.
-Addind reviews would be nice.
+* Addind reviews would be nice.

 ## Known Bugs

-Search from genre doesn't work.
+* Search from genre doesn't work.
+* AddOrEdit Book: if book has been edited, and then trying to add a new book straight from the same page, the form does not clear.